Wealth-Lab Wiki

 2. Finally, set "Database provider" as your current streaming provider in the Wealth-Lab's Preferences dialog, Streaming.

-Note: you need to restart WL6 after changing Streaming settings.
+2. You must restart WL6 after changing Streaming settings.

 Usage Notes and Limitations